acken/NDCOslo2014/README.md

 Install my basic C# plugin packages<br>
 Go to the root of this repository and run this command<br>
 oi package install ack-essentials-c-sharp -g

+5.<br>
+Start the editor by running for instance oi editor sublime